The media mix becomes more confusing

-A few laughs with serious background in advance: The study also has some skurille results & trends to offer, for example on men and women, home office or further education.
+A few laughs with a serious background in advance: The study also has some odd outcomes and trends to offer, such as men and women, home office or training.

 - The topic of further education, which is often a necessary evil in German companies, is increasingly becoming an employer branding topic - and perhaps even more important.

 - Employees are particularly dissatisfied with the lack of career opportunities in companies and the poor information transfer in companies.
 Smoothies and table skaters, on the other hand, are only interested in the edge.

 - Men see it as an advancement, if they get more budget responsibility, for women, the home office is more important - that gives a deep look ...

 - It's a myth that GenY's salary is not as important as Home Office: A good salary is the foundation, and factors like home office come on top.

-- And something on the subject of women: The expected, rather than men, a response that the Application arrived, otherwise they quickly get nervous.
+- And something on the subject of women: The expected, rather than men, a response that the Casting arrived, otherwise they quickly get nervous.